 Secured loans are often available for a wide range of purposes.

 As part of your application, you may need to explain your precise reason for borrowing to the lender.

 This is important, as different loan purposes attract different risk assessments from different providers.
 As a general rule of thumb, the lower the perceived risk, the lower the rate of interest you may be offered.

-By their very nature, secured loans will require some kind of security, usually in the form of an asset, which acts as a guarantee for the loan.
+By their very nature, second charge loans will require some kind of security, usually in the form of an asset, which acts as a guarantee for the loan.
 The most commonly used security is a residential property home (which is why some secured loans are often referred to as homeowner loans).

 It may be possible to use your property as security even if it is owned in joint names, though you will need the support and agreement of the co-owner.

 - Debt Consolidation Loans – used for paying off a number of other debts with a single loan taken out at a more advantageous interest rate than you were obtaining on the other individual debts;

 - Car Loans – a secured loan obtained through your own financing may be more cost-effective than looking for car finance through a dealership;

 - Self-Employed Loans – historically, these have been rather difficult to find.
 However, things have changed considerably as the percentage of self-employed people in the economy is now much higher;

 - Bad Credit Loans – if you have credit history problems then you may need a certain type of product that takes this into account, as some providers may see you as being a slightly higher risk;

 - Wedding Loans – the cost of anything other than a basic wedding is now so high that many people are using secured loans as a means of financing their big day;

 - Holiday Loans – if you are considering that holiday of a lifetime for a special event, then borrowing money this way may be something that is able to help you make it happen.

 - new home furnishings;